brilam8/ACM_Link/README.md

 # ACM Link
-Built in React, Express.js, with Firebase and Firestore integration.
+Built in React, Express.js, with Firebase and Firestore.
 ACM Link is a web application that allows you to search and find teammates for your group!